J-Code-Sigma/n8n-react-wrapper/README.md

 - **Node.js & npm** - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)
 - **Docker & Docker Compose** - [install Docker](https://docs.docker.com/get-docker/) and [install Docker Compose](https://docs.docker.com/compose/install/)

+### Architecture

+The n8n setup includes:
+- **n8n container**: The main automation platform
+- **nginx container**: Reverse proxy that handles routing and WebSocket connections
+- **Persistent storage**: Your workflows and data are stored in `./n8n_data/`

+The nginx proxy is configured to handle iframe embedding and WebSocket connections properly, making it suitable for integration with web applications.

+## What technologies are used for this project?

+This project is built with:

+- Vite
+- TypeScript
+- React
+- shadcn-ui
+- Tailwind CSS
+- Docker & Docker Compose (for n8n)
+- nginx (for n8n proxy)

 Follow these steps:

 ```sh